Olive Garden Recipes

 Directions

-• Blanch broccoli + asparagus for 1 min, shock in ice water.
+• Blanch broccoli and asparagus for 1 minute, then shock in ice water.

-• Plate and top with veggies, tomato, sauce, and parsley.
+• Plate the chicken and veggies, topping with the tomato mix, apricot sauce, and parsley.

 Notes